 THAILAND (Update 04/04/2023)

-Thailand lifted the remaining Covid-19 restrictions, bringing the country’s emergency declaration to a conclusion on the 1st of October 2022.
-The country’s Centre of COVID-19 Situation Administration (CCSA) declared that the nationwide COVID-19 Emergency Decree would expire on the 30th of September 2022, as the Kingdom reclassifies COVID-19 from a “dangerous communicable disease” to a “communicable disease under surveillance.”
+Thailand lifted the remaining Covid-19 restrictions, bringing the country’s emergency declaration to a conclusion on October 01st, 2022.
+The country’s Centre of COVID-19 Situation Administration (CCSA) declared that the nationwide COVID-19 Emergency Decree would expire on September 30th, 2022, as the Kingdom reclassifies COVID-19 from a “dangerous communicable disease” to a “communicable disease under surveillance.”

-Furthermore, as of the 1st of October, COVID-19-positive individuals in Thailand who show no symptoms are no longer required to self-isolate or show proof of vaccination.
+Furthermore, as of October 01st, COVID-19-positive individuals in Thailand who show no symptoms are no longer required to self-isolate or show proof of vaccination.
 Instead, they will only be urged to wear masks and practice social distancing.

 Entry Conditions: